Tips for Spring Cleaning Your Car

 Firstly, when it comes to vehicles – what is a ‘spring clean’?

-It means returning it to near-showroom condition as best you can and replacing anything (easy) that’s damaged or suffering from overuse.
+It means returning it to a near-showroom condition as best you can and replacing anything (easy) that’s damaged or suffering from overuse.
 Spring cleaning a car goes hand-in-hand with basic skills to keep your car well maintained.

 The benefits?
 A cleaner, fresh interior, a smoother running engine and knowing everything works as it should.
 Also, if you plan to sell it or trade it in, buyers won’t have as many things to argue the price down with.